apocalyptech/pystarboundmap/README.md

 This is pretty much it, at the moment.
 You can open new maps by filename, or by choosing a character's name followed by a world name.
 Click-and-drag will move the map around, in addition to your usual scrolling methods.
+The "Navigate" menu (not yet in the screenshot) will let you go to a specific coordinate.

 The game will attempt to autodetect your Starbound installation directory (which is *completely* untested on Windows/Mac), but a settings screen